nguyenkhois/build-environments/README.md

 [Go to top](#build-environments-)

 #### 7. How can I use code splitting in React?
-You may want to view:
+You may want to view these things:
 * [React guide](https://reactjs.org/docs/code-splitting.html).
 * The simple example [here](https://github.com/nguyenkhois/react-code-splitting-example).